Are you interested in learning how to draw boats in perspective?

-Small seagoing boats will probably have a more complex shape as they will be designed to cope with heavy wave conditions and are more solidly built.
+Small seagoing boats will probably have a more complex shape as they will be designed to cope with heavy waves and are more solidly built.
 They often have more pronounced curves - so your drawn lines will also be curved.

 First we will have a quick look at a pencil sketched outline of a river boat - one that is not severely curved.

-The two examples below should give you the idea when drawing a boat of this type...
+The two examples of boat drawings below should give you the idea if you want to learn about drawing a boat of this type...

 The graphite sketches above show boats hauled up on beach.
 When drawing a boat in the water the view will differ, of course.

 It all becomes more complicated with the greater curves of the coastal boat, where there can be a very pronounced rise to the bows.
 Drawing the curves is complicated by the fact that you are usually looking at the boat from a side angle as the two curves in the hull (upwards and inwards) create complex problems for accurate drawing.

 There is a way of determining the correct way the curves run when you look at the boat from the side, front and back.

 Look at the way the gunwale flows and how the curves appear to go in opposite directions on either side of the top of the boat.
 We can describe the shape as a figure eight which has been flattened out.

 Let me draw out a figure eight shape - on its side - and develop that into a boat.
 You will see that by changing the shape of the 'eight' and changing the position of the bows and the stern, we can cover almost any view.